-- No athlete should return to play (RTP) on the same day of concussion. - Any athlete removed from play because of a concussion must have medical clearance from an appropriate health care professional before he or she can resume practice or competition. - Close observation of athlete should continue for a few hours. - After medical clearance, RTP should follow a step-wise protocol with provisions for delayed RTP based on return of any signs or symptoms.
+- No athlete should return to play (RTP) on the same day of - Any athlete removed from play because of a concussion must have medical clearance from an appropriate health care professional before he or she can resume practice or competition.
+2 - Close observation of athlete should continue for a few w. - tocol with provisions for delayed RTP based on return of After medical clearance, RTP should follow a step-wise proany signs or symptoms.
+4